Health

 Get them in perspective.

 When you have many worries, it’s easy for them to blur into each other until they seem impossible to untangle or stack up until they appear overwhelming.
 When this is happening, trying to ignore them doesn’t help.
 What you need to do is get them in perspective.
-One way to approach this is by writing them all out as a list.
-You may well find that some are subsets of others, so you can refine the list until it contains a smaller number of specific problems.
-You can then order these to determine which are most serious and which you’ve been allowing to take up more of your energy than they deserve.
+One way to approach this is by writing them all as a list.
+You may find that some are subsets of others, so you can refine the list until it contains a smaller number of specific problems.
+You can then order these to determine which are most serious and which you’ve been allowing to take up more of your energy than they deserve. put worries to rest

 Seek practical solutions

-Recognize what you can’t change
+Recognize what you can’t change.

 Dismiss worst-case scenarios